bow4290/bow4290.github.io/code_styleguide/java_style.md

 ### 2.2 Indentation
 Indentation should be 2 spaces.
 This means every time a new block is indented, it should go forward 2 spaces, and back 2 at the end of the block.
-An example of this is shown below:
 ```java
 // Correct
 public int twoSpaces(){